Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists

-Convex optimization problems, whose solutions live in very high dimensional spaces, have become ubiquitous.
-To solve them, proximal splitting algorithms are particularly adequate: they consist of simple operations, by handling the terms in the objective function separately.
-In this overview, we present a selection of recent proximal splitting algorithms within a unified framework, which consists in applying splitting methods for monotone inclusions in primal--dual product spaces, with well-chosen metric.
-This allows us to derive new variants of the algorithms and to revisit existing convergence results, by extending the parameter ranges in several cases.
-In particular, when the smooth term in the objective function is quadratic, e.g.\ for least-squares problems, convergence is guaranteed with larger values of the relaxation parameter than previously known.
-Such larger values are usually beneficial to the convergence speed in practice.
+Convex nonsmooth optimization problems, whose solutions live in very high dimensional spaces, have become ubiquitous.
+To solve them, the class of first-order algorithms known as proximal splitting algorithms is particularly adequate: they consist of simple operations, handling the terms in the objective function separately.
+In this overview, we demystify a selection of recent proximal splitting algorithms: we present them within a unified framework, which consists in applying splitting methods for monotone inclusions in primal-dual product spaces, with well-chosen metrics.
+Along the way, we easily derive new variants of the algorithms and revisit existing convergence results, extending the parameter ranges in several cases.
+In particular, we emphasize that when the smooth term in the objective function is quadratic, e.g., for least-squares problems, convergence is guaranteed with larger values of the relaxation parameter than previously known.
+Such larger values are usually beneficial for the convergence speed in practice.